taddes/Tea-Finder-NodeExpress/README.md

 # Tea Finder-NodeExpress
-A finder application using Node.js Express to take a survey and match your feedback to a suitable pairing.
+An application using Node.js Express to take a survey and match your feedback to a suitable tea pairing.

 ![Tea Finder App](/teaFinder.png)